VT-HPS/vt-hps.github.io/index.md

 ![hps_logo1](hps_logo1.0d58f8f35c7f254d23fc.png)

-Welcome to the Wiki of the Human Powered Submarine at Virginia Tech team; our primary location for storing institutional knowledge!
+Welcome to the team Wiki of Human Powered Submarine at Virginia Tech; our primary location for storing institutional knowledge!

+This wiki is a work in progress (and somewhat always will be).

 For working files and current-semester files, team members should look in the team SharePoint.